RBrynsvold/Capstone/replication_instructions.md

    This will produce an exact replica of the environment used to do this data science work, fully contained inside a virtual machine.
 All of the remaining steps are to be performed inside your rambo vm.

-3. Clone this repo at the root level of your vm (/home/vagrant)
+3. Clone or fork this repo at the root level of your vm (/home/vagrant)

         git clone https://github.com/RBrynsvold/Capstone.git /home/vagrant

+   _Clone if you want to reproduce the work, fork if you want to do some coding of your own and further explore this data set!_

 4. Download the cleaned data from the public mirror repo